daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Precognition
 * Tier 6: Mind Control or Telepathic Network

-**GM Intrusions:** Something glimpsed in the target’s mind is horrifying.
-A feedback loop allows the target to read the character’s mind.
+**GM Intrusions:** Something glimpsed in the target's mind is horrifying.
+A feedback loop allows the target to read the character's mind.

 -----